futureoceanslab/FOL_Studygroup/Sessions/Good Practices/Good_Practices.md

 - Forget the `setwd()`
   - Use projects
   - And the `here` package when collaborating
-- Be clear and keep a consistancy in your varibale nameing
+- Be clear and keep a consistency in your variable naming
   - No spaces!
   - Caps?
   - Short and to the point